Bobby Sanguinetti

-Robert Sanguinetti (born February 29, 1988) is an American former professional ice hockey defenseman.
-He previously played within the New York Rangers, Carolina Hurricanes, Buffalo Sabres and Vancouver Canucks organizations in the National Hockey League (NHL).
-He was originally drafted 21st overall by the Rangers in the 2006 NHL Entry Draft.
+Robert Sanguinetti (born February 29, 1988) is an American former professional ice hockey defenseman who played for the New York Rangers and Carolina Hurricanes in the National Hockey League (NHL).
+He was originally drafted 21st overall by the Rangers in the 2006 NHL entry draft.

 Playing career

 Born in Trenton, New Jersey, Sanguinetti grew up in Lumberton Township, New Jersey.
 Sanguinetti's peewee team, the New Jersey Rockets, won the 2001 Tier 1 USA National Championship.
 He played in the 2002 Quebec International Pee-Wee Hockey Tournament with the Philadelphia Flyers minor ice hockey team.
 He later played hockey at Lawrenceville School for his freshman and sophomore years, leaving school after being drafted.

-In the 2006 NHL Entry Draft, Sanguinetti was selected by the New York Rangers with the 21st pick in the first round.
+In the 2006 NHL entry draft, Sanguinetti was selected by the New York Rangers with the 21st pick in the first round.
 Sanguinetti, who grew up a Ranger fan, has said he tries to model his game after former Ranger great Brian Leetch, and has worn 22 to honor Leetch, who wore number 2.

 Sanguinetti had a breakthrough year during the 2006–07 season, finishing second among all Ontario Hockey League (OHL) defensemen in goals scored (23), and tenth with 53 points.
 The Owen Sound Attack were eliminated in four games in the playoffs, but Sanguinetti played well, with three goals and three assists in the four games.
 With his team eliminated Sanguinetti was called up to the Rangers' American Hockey League (AHL) affiliate, the Hartford Wolf Pack.
 In seven regular season games for the team, he put up five assists and had one point in the playoffs.
 Sanguinetti was signed to his first professional contract in April 2007 by the Rangers.
 During the 2008 Stanley Cup playoffs, Sanguinetti would greet fans outside the arena and sign autographs.

 Sanguinetti was promoted to the Rangers for their game on January 10, 2009, but did not play and was returned to Hartford the following day.
 In 2009, Sanguinetti was selected for the AHL's all-star game, playing for PlanetUSA, along with Russian teammate Artem Anisimov.
 Sanguinetti led PlanetUSA in the hardest shot competition.

 In the 2009–10 season, Sanguinetti was again selected to the AHL all-star game, and won the fastest skater competition, setting a new AHL record.
 During the season, he was called up to the Rangers twice, from November 26 to December 1 and from December 16 to December 19.
 He made his NHL debut on December 27 against the Tampa Bay Lightning, playing 16.14 minutes on 22 shifts.
 He played a total of 5 games for the Rangers, with no points and four penalty minutes.
 He took five shots and had an even plus/minus rating.